 The Woodside Village Band is adding musicians to our group.
-We particularly need people in our Flute, Bassoon, and Percussion sections.
-Additional openings are available.
+We particularly need members in our Flute, Clarinet, Saxophone, and Percussion sections.
+Other sections also welcome new members.
 Auditions are not required, just a love of making music with the group.
 Additional information about the band, our rehearsal venue, and history can be found below.
-Please contact the Webmaster, if you have any interest or attend one of our rehearsals and concerts and talk with the conductor and members.
+Please contact us (email@example.com), if you have any interest, or attend one of our rehearsals or concerts and talk with the conductor and members.
 Rehearsals are on Monday evenings, from 7:30 to 9:00 PM, in the Woodside Village Church, 3154 Woodside Road, Woodside, CA.

 The Woodside Village Band

-The Woodside Village Band is composed of amateur musicians from the communities of the San Francisco Peninsula.
+The Woodside Village Band (WVB) is composed of amateur musicians from the communities of the San Francisco Peninsula.
 The group was organized in 1988 with the goal of bringing the music of the wind ensemble and the concert band to the local community.
 It meets weekly to rehearse music for concerts which are performed every few months at indoor and outdoor concerts.
-Rehearsals are on Monday evenings, from 7:30 to 9:30 PM in the Wildcat Meeting Room of the Woodside Elementary School, 3195 Woodside Road, Woodside (bring a music stand and see the directions below).
+Rehearsals are on Monday evenings, from 7:30 to 9:30 PM in the Woodside Village Church, 3154 Woodside Road, Woodside (bring a music stand and see the directions below).
 All rehearsal and performance time is donated by the players.
 Membership is open to all interested musicians, who need not be residents of the town of Woodside.